MaxWenzel/tooling/README.md

 ## CI/CD

 - [Jenkins](https://www.jenkins.io/): open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project
+- [Concourse CI](https://concourse-ci.org/): built on the simple mechanics of resources, tasks, and jobs, Concourse presents a general approach to automation that makes it great for CI/CD.
+- [GoCD](https://www.gocd.org/): an open source build and release tool from ThoughtWorks.
 - [SonarQube](https://www.sonarqube.org/): automated Static Code Analysis rules, protecting your app on multiple fronts, and guiding your team
 - [Travis CI](https://travis-ci.org/): easily sync your projects with Travis CI and you’ll be testing your code in minutes
 - [CircleCI](https://circleci.com/): automate your development process with CI hosted in the cloud or on a private server